All Episodes

 I am too, as I said the other day.

-You know, I uh I wish this had gone faster.
+I wish this had gone faster.

 So does Secretary Rumsfeld.

-And I truly believe the only way we won't win it is if we leave before the job is done.
+And I truly believe the only way we won't win is if we leave before the job is done.

-Yeah, Jim.
+Yeah, Jim?

-I know, terrible principle.
+I know, terrible principal.

 I'm sorry.